<< Yesterday

 1994 The White Sox assign NBA superstar Michael Jordan to the Birmingham Barons of the Class AA Southern League.
 Before returning to the NBA, the 31-year-old outfielder will play just one season of professional baseball, hitting .202 in 134 games for the minor league team.

-1995 A crowd of 47,536 attend the first game ever played at Coors Field.
-The exhibition contest played with replacement players due to the strike, ends with the Rockies beating the Yankees, 4-1.
+1995 A crowd of 47,536 attend the first game ever played at Coors Field, an exhibition game played with replacement players due to the strike.
+The contest ends with the Rockies beating the Yankees 4-1.

 1996 At the Kingdome, the Mariners beat the White Sox in 12 innings, 3-2, marking the first time a season begins with a game played in March.
 In 2018, except for international openers, Opening Day for all 30 teams will be March 29, becoming the earliest start in major league history.

 1998 On Opening Day at Cinergy Field, Pokey Reese, filling in for shortstop Barry Larkin, who is on the DL, makes four errors on his first three chances in the Reds' 10-2 loss to San Diego.
-The 25-year-old infielder will win the Gold Glove as a second baseman in 1999 and 2000.
+In 1999 and 2000, the 25-year-old infielder will win the Gold Glove as a second baseman.

 1998 In front of a sellout crowd of 47,484 at Bank One Ballpark, the Arizona Diamondbacks lose to the Rockies, 9-2.
 The seven-run difference matches the '62 Mets and the '77 Mariners for the most-lopsided loss by an expansion team in its first game.